Holiday Cruises on Lake Coeur d’Alene

 Elves in The Plaza Shops are ready to take the names of your children before boarding the cruise boat.
 Please make sure the elves take your children’s names before proceeding to the ships.

 Public parking is available at the 3rd Street City Lot.
-First 2 hours are free.
-We recommend using coming into the downtown area from 3rd Street.
+First 2 hours are free, but please note: you must still get a receipt from the kiosk and place it on your dash.
+We recommend coming into the downtown area from 3rd Street.
 Use the 4th Street exit from I-90 and proceed South.

 We have a variety of refreshments at our full service bar including hot chocolate, cookies, and cider onboard